 How popular is online booking with Northern Irish arts ticket buyers - and how does it differ between urban and rural contexts?

-With the new StopCOVID NI app up and running, Claire Rose looks at the implications of GDPR in contact tracing and what it means for your organisation.
+With the new StopCOVID NI app up and running, Sarah looks at the implications of GDPR in contact tracing and what it means for your organisation.